origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
 `url` | url to the search endpoint.
 Always required.
+`queryParameterName` | name of the parameter in the search request containing the query.
+Default is 'q'.
 `searchAttribute` | the attribute that will be queried.
 Always required.
 `northing` | the attribute for northing coordinates.
 Only if geometryAttribute is not provided.
 `easting` | the attribute for easting coordinates.
 Only if geometryAttribute is not provided.